Daffodils at Cotehele

 Everything changed during the Second World War.
 Daffodil market gardens made way for food crops to help support the war effort.
 The daffodil bulbs were lifted and planted into the nearby hedgerows.

-The daffodil industry may have declines, but the bright flowers still burst from the hedgerows and countryside each spring.
+The daffodil industry may have declined, but the bright flowers still burst from the hedgerows and countryside each spring.
 It’s a vivid reminder of the valley’s heritage.